 In the golf world, particularly with respect to golf courses, the term iconic has been used to describe courses and clubs that have held major championships, been designed by signature architects or have a significant place in golf history.
-Of particular relevance here is what constitutes a club as being iconic and does the application of such status translate into additional monetary value to the club in the instance of a sale of the club?
+Of particular relevance here is what constitutes a club as being iconic and does the application of such status translate into additional market value to the club in the instance of a sale of the club?
 Since clubs that might be considered iconic are rarely sold, this may seem to be a moot point.
 It’s not.
 It can impact the club’s tax assessment, borrowing capability and decisions on future planning.

-No doubt, a course’s desirability contributes to its economics, however surveys of golfers consistently indicate that course conditions, proximity to home and cost are the major determinants of where players will choose to play golf, especially in the private club market segment.
+No doubt, a course’s desirability contributes to its economics, however surveys of golfers consistently indicate that course conditions, proximity to home and cost are the major determinants of where they choose to play golf, especially in the private club market segment.
 Many more casual golfers even prefer a less challenging course to avoid feeling like they get “beat up” every time they play.
 Many of these (well located, well run and with great personal service) courses of the more “plain vanilla” variety are often the ones that achieve the best financial performance, while other more elaborate facilities might struggle.
 Just like all politics are local, so are market dynamics in golf.

 The bottom line is that simply being considered an iconic club may or may not contribute to that club’s economic value, and those clubs considered iconic may not be among those considered the most desirable.
 A few years back Golf Digest published an article entitled “Best Damn Clubs” which profiled clubs characterized as follows: places perhaps lesser known, but whose special atmosphere is tangible—almost hits you in the face the moment you drive in.
 Though members of the typical country club might share geographic proximity, similar financial health, a penchant for golf and maybe tennis or swimming, members of Best Damn Clubs share much more.
 The French call it esprit de corps, or the strong pride, fellowship and loyalty of a like-minded group.
 This suggests that the club’s culture may be more important than its facilities.
 There would be limited or no value to iconic status here, but the desirability of these clubs is likely to have an impact on financial performance.